alexbfree/thesis/src/chapter-7.md

 - data justice [@taylor2017; @crivellaro2019];
 - critical algorithm studies [@gillespie2016];
 - adversarial interoperability [@doctorow2019];
+- 'makers' [@altsitsiadis2021];
 - humane technology [@harris2013]; and
 - explainable AI [@explainableAI].

-Whether these disparate groups coalesce into a single identifiable public remains to be seen, and so too whether the term this thesis offers of _Human Data Relations_ is sufficient to coalesce that public.
-At the least, it provides a descriptive umbrella term.
-Nonetheless, the breadth of research and innovation and activism happening in this space validates both the need and the desire for such a recursive public around better HDR to exist—in fact, it already does, whether we name it such or not.
-Therefore, this chapter takes an unashamedly critical view of the status quo, favouring disruptive societal changes that would further the objectives of better Human Data Relations and providing actionable approaches that will be of use to the members of this public.
-The chapter asks, _'How can we change the world into the one we want?'"_
+The commonality to so many groups suggests HDR reform is an emergent cultural phenomenon, whether or not a single identifiable public coalesces.
+Time will tell whether _Human Data Relations_ as laid out in this thesis is sufficient to give form to that phenomenon.
+At the least, HDR offers as descriptive umbrella term.
+The breadth of research, innovation and activism validates the need _and_ the desire for such a recursive public around HDR reform to exist.
+In fact, it already does, whether named or not.
+Therefore, this chapter takes an unashamedly critical view of the status quo, favouring disruptive societal change that would further HDR reform and provide actionable approaches for members of this public.
+This chapter asks,

+> _"How can we change the world into the one we want?"_

 The landscape of opportunity: Obstacles to better Human Data Relations, and how we might overcome them{#7.3}
 ------------------------------------------------------------------------------------------------------